picatz/Tito-Slack-Bot/README.md

 * Cleaner quote checking.

 ## Installation
-You're going to need to install the following ruby gem:
+You're going to need to install the following ruby gems:

-`gem install slack-ruby-client`
+`gem install slack-ruby-client faye-websocket`

 ## Usage
 Start the bot after configuring the bot in your team's bot integrations.